None needed at this time.

 HB 2888 was introduced on January 25 with multiple cosponsors.
 A hearing is scheduled for Tuesday, February 2, in the Committee on Agriculture and Natural Resources.
 The legislative session in Olympia is short this year—it will end on March 10.
 The Senate companion bill, SB 6582, may be heard soon, as well.

+Please attend the hearing to show your support for HB 2888 and Rep. Van de Wege!
 The hearing will begin at 10:00AM, February 2, and will be held in the John L. O'Brien Building at the State Capitol.
-Click here for more information.

 Suggested talking points: